 There are some useful tips on the platform to ensure that you’re setting a fair price that will translate into a sale.
 Vestiaire Collective is a popular marketplace for fashionistas hungry for pre-owned designer and luxury items.

-The commission on sales is 12-15%, with a payment processing fee of 3% depending on the specific item sold.
+The commission on sales is 12-15%, with a payment processing fee of 3% depending on the item sold.
 If you sell items for less than $100, a flat fee of $12 is charged.

 This is a great option if you’re selling high-end items and have time to create your own listings to maximize your potential profits.

 Although the fees are on the high side, Curtsy is popular and easy to use if you want to sell clothing items to younger women.
-There’s a referral program you can join if you enjoy using Curtsy and you want to share your experiences with prospective users.
+There’s a referral program you can join if you enjoy using Curtsy and want to share your experiences with prospective users.

-Chairish is an online marketplace for antique, vintage, and used items.
+One of the best apps like Mercari, Chairish is an online marketplace for antique, vintage, and used items.
 Some popular categories include artwork, furniture, lighting, decor, pillows, and many more.

 Many designers visit Chairish to source hard-to-locate items.
 If you enjoy hunting for unique pieces, you should enjoy using the platform.
 Some items sell fast, and others may be subject to offers that buyers like because everyone wants to score a bargain.

 SidelineSwap is a niche online selling platform specializing in sporting goods and associated accessories.
 Sporting equipment can be expensive, and there’s a ready market for people looking for used sporting goods and accessories.